 - Dispensers – In the course of managing inventory, ordering and dispensing the correct product to authorised patients.

-A user needs a role (E.G. Medical Officer at Tidy Town Hospital) to access BloodSTAR and that each role is specific to a facility.
+A user needs a role (E.G. Medical Officer at Tidy Town Hospital) to access BloodSTAR and each role is specific to a facility.
 That is, a medical officer or nurse needs to add a role at each hospital at which they work.
 The implication of this is that a user may have access at one hospital, but if they need to access patients from a second hospital, they will need an additional user role to be registered at the second hospital.